vaiosstyl/bibook/bibook/pairwise/needleman.md

 ## Process

 1. **Initialization:** It starts by creating a scoring matrix where one sequence is aligned along the top and the other along the side.
-The first row and column are filled with gap penalties, increasing progressively to set up the basis for the algorithm.
+The first row and column are filled with gap penalties, increasing progressively to set up the basis for the algorithm according to Equation {eq}`nw-init`.

 1. **Matrix Filling:** Each cell in the matrix is then filled based on the scores of adjacent cells (top, left, and diagonal), plus the score for matching or mismatching the corresponding characters, or introducing a gap.
 The choice of score at each cell reflects the highest score achievable from the possible alignments up to that point.
-Here we use the recursion,
+Here we use the recursion given by Equation {eq}`nw-recursion`.

 1. **Traceback:** Once the matrix is filled, the optimal alignment is determined by tracing back from the bottom-right corner to the top-left, following the path that resulted in the highest score.
 This path represents the optimal global alignment of the two sequences.